Just a quick download, no biggie...

 - What Year Is This?: Adam asks this at the beginning.

 - Yes-Man: Cathica is an ambitious, ladder-climbing suck-up.
-She was willing to do whatever it took to make it to Floor 500, and even after she realises the walls aren't made of gold she was still mad she wasn't promoted years before.
+She was willing to do whatever it took to make it to Floor 500, and even after she realizes the walls aren't made of gold she still seemed more upset by the fact that she wasn't promoted years before than anything else.
 It's implied that everybody was scrambling to get to Floor 500, but she was the most blatant about it.
 Interestingly she ultimately ends up being the hero of the day.

 - You Have Failed Me: In a Rare non-villain example.
 After Adam installs the brain chip and becomes a liability when he almost creates a time paradox by recording the data on his mother's answering machine to use the information for profit, The Doctor kicks him to the curb and leaves him at his home, as he is now a walking paradox waiting to happen.